-The duty officer looked out of the window watching the man walk away in a hurry.
-He was not satisfied but there was nothing to go on.
-Except his gut feeling saying something was not right here.
+The duty officer looked out of the window, watching the man walk away in a hurry.
+He was not satisfied, but there was nothing to go on.
+Except for his gut feeling, saying something was not right here.

 He took his file and went through the details once more.

 Three months later, they closed down the investigation.
 A woman had slipped in front of the fireplace and hit her head and died.
 A freak accident, nothing more.
 The coroner couldn’t make anything else of the head wound.

 About that time in a Swiss hotel, a Mr. and Mrs. Flanagan checked in and celebrated with champagne and caviar.
 The redhead and her man with twitching eyelids were very much in love.